 The project team identified solar opportunities by reviewing energy use profiles and roof and ground space available by building.
-Certain schools were excluded due to roof constraints or architectural requirements, or ones that already had solar panels and used the majority of their roof capacity.
+The team excluded certain schools due to roof constraints, architectural requirements, or any buildings with solar already onsite.

-For the rest of the buildings, the team started by identifying the space available by reviewing the buildings with Google satellite mapping.
-The satellite images provide an idea of the amount of space available, the direction the array could face, and degree tilt.
+The team started by identifying the space available by reviewing the buildings with Google satellite mapping.
+The satellite images provide the amount of space available, the direction the array would face, and degree tilt.
 South-facing arrays offer the most cost-effective opportunities, followed by east or west facing arrays.
 The degree tilt represents how angled the panels.
 On average, matching the degrees of tilt for the panels to the degrees latitude of the solar array will produce the most electricity over the course of a year.
-If a building's roof is not tilted at this angle, panel mounting can apply a tilt.
-However, the amount of tilt must be balanced against shading effects created between rows of panels.
+If a building's roof is not tilted at this angle, panel mounting can apply a tilt; however the amount of tilt must be balanced against shading effects created between rows of panels.

-The roof space available was combined with monthly energy data and utility rates and entered into the technoeconomic tool, ReOpt, to find the most cost-effective solution.
-ReOpt takes inputs of a building's energy loads, utility rate, and based on user inputs and constraints, optimizes the sizing of solar PV.
+The roof space available was combined with monthly energy data and utility rates and entered into a technoeconomic tool, ReOpt, to find the most cost-effective solution.
+ReOpt takes inputs of a building's energy loads, utility rate, and based on inputs and constraints from the user optimizes the solar PV size.

-The analysis assumes that the net metering limit is 20 kW DC for Alliant Energy and 100 kW for MGE.
-This is the current limit set by the utility and any solar installations below this size receive the full utility retail rate for any overproduction of solar that is sent back to the grid.
+The analysis assumes that the net metering limit is 20 kW DC under Alliant and 100 kW DC under MGE.
+This is the current limit set by the utility and any solar installations below this size receives the full utility retail rate (the same as what is paid) for any overproduction of solar that is sent back to the grid.
 Any solar size above 20 kW DC receives the buyback rate (or wholesale rate) instead.
 The buyback rate is lower than the retail rate and changes yearly.
 Both rates are only applicable when the amount of solar produced at a certain time is higher than the building's consumption.
 The remainder of the time the solar array is saving money as no energy must be purchased from the grid.